Ole Olsen (sport shooter)

 Ole Olsen (7 June 1869 – 7 September 1944) was a Danish sport shooter who competed at the 1908 and 1912 Summer Olympics.

-In 1908 he finished fourth with the Danish team in the team free rifle competition and eighth in the team military rifle event.
-Four years later, he won the bronze medal as member of the Danish team in the team free rifle competition.
+In 1908, he finished fourth with the Danish team in the team free rifle competition and eighth in the team military rifle event.
+Four years later, he won the bronze medal as a member of the Danish team in the team free rifle competition.
 In the 300 m free rifle, three positions event, he finished twelfth.